larus-breeze/.github/profile/README.md

 The **Larus display** is used to provide the essential information for glider pilots without unneccesary overhead.

+Coming soon: **External Precision-Magnetometer Sensor** to be placed away from magnetic disturbances.

 ### Overview
 - The documentation starting point is here: https://github.com/larus-breeze/doc_larus